apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump stares down first derailment of his campaign-to-courthouse strategy**
+**Biden signs government funding bill**

-You can read more about it [here](https://www.cnn.com/2024/03/23/politics/trump-campaign-courthouse-bond/index.html).
+You can read more about it [here](https://www.cnn.com/2024/03/23/politics/biden-government-funding-bill-congress/index.html).

 ## Requirements
 - Python 3.8